 Beginning with Columbus, royal notaries accompanied Spanish explorers and conquistadors in their conquest of the Americas.
 They recorded the land claims and treasures of gold and silver claimed for the King and Queen of Spain and recorded historic events as secretaries, legal officers, and historians.

 Royal notary Juan Pérez de Donis was age 58, of medium stature, with a gray beard, a scar on his forehead, and rode in full armor for himself and his horse.
 He was a native of the municipality of Cangas de Onis in the principality of Asturias, near Oviedo, on the north coast of Spain, son of Francisco Perez Carreño.
 He was married with children and offered to take them along.
 Many noblemen lived in Asturias and were involved in colonizing America.

 Ohkay Owingeh Pueblo, (formerly San Juan Pueblo), 25 miles north of Santa Fe, 5 miles north of Española.
 Arts, crafts, pottery, weaving, woodcarving, paintings, OhKay Casino & Resort.

-El Camino Real Historic Trail Site, 30 miles south of Socorro, NM, museum commemorates the story of the first European settlements of North America and the road that made it possible, through exhibitions, trails and programs.
+El Camino Real Historic Trail Site, 30 miles south of Socorro, NM, the museum commemorates the story of the first European settlements of North America and the road that made it possible, through exhibitions, trails, and programs.
 El Camino Real de Tierra Adentro, the Royal Road of the Interior Lands, extended 1500 miles between Mexico City and San Juan Pueblo (Ohkay Owingeh), north of Santa Fe.

 1. Photo credit: Oñate Statue, By Advanced Source Productions [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons